Skip to main content

 Despite the significant structural changes, the actual examination experience — paper format, content standards, marking criteria, and difficulty level — remains unchanged at each respective level.

-- Exam papers: G3 papers are identical in standard to current O-Level papers.
+• Exam papers: G3 papers are pegged to the current O-Level standard.
 G2 papers match current N(A) papers.
 G1 papers match current N(T) papers.
-The questions, formats, and marking schemes do not change
+The content standards and marking criteria remain the same

-- Assessment components: Subject paper structures remain subject-specific (for example, English 1184 remains four national papers)
+• Assessment components: Subject paper structures remain subject-specific (for example, English Language — K300, formerly 1184 — remains four national papers)

 How Parents and Students Should Prepare